Your Ultimate Guide to Making Money Working from Home

 I'm not going to go into much detail here because there is so much already written about how you can make money on Hub Pages and other websites.
 I will just summarize for you.

 You make your money (residual income) by revenue-sharing.
 On Hub Pages you can make money when someone clicks on your ads, buys your Amazon products or wins an eBay item.
-The same goes for Squidoo, but they offer a few more avenues to make money from affiliate links and a web page is called a "lens".

 Making Money Online

 There are many different ways a person can make money online.
 Unfortunately, many of the advertisements and websites out there are scams.
 Writing articles for sites such as HubPages is a good way to start making money online (although it takes some time and you need to do some considerable writing, not just one Hub), but there are other websites that will pay you to do some work for them online as well.

 There are people who make a considerable amount of money from surveys.
 They take as little as 5 minutes to as long as 45 minutes to take.
 I also take surveys, but I my average cash-out is $20-$40 every second month or so.
 I take surveys from 5 different sites.
 They are:

 - Ipsos Reid

 Another much talked about site for earning money online is Swagbucks.
 I haven't used this site much so I can't say how good it is or how much you can make in a month.

 - Pinecone Research

 - Survey Lion

 - Opinion Outpost